 baselineId property

-A run object MAY contain a property named baselineId whose value is a string which SHALL match the id property (§3.11.2) of some previous run.
+A run object MAY contain a property named baselineId whose value is a string which SHALL equal the id property (§3.11.2) of some previous run.

 If the baselineId property is present, the result.baselineState property (§3.19.18) of every result object (§3.19) in the containing run object SHALL be computed with respect to the run specified by baselineId.